AN OPERATIONAL DEFINITION

 Sheila, Survivor

-Change the life of a survivor today!
 Family Rescue offers its support services thanks to the generous support from individual donors and organizations.
-Thank you for your kind donation!
+On behalf of the individuals and families that we support, thank you for your kind donation!